rggassner/gassnerZabbixScripts/README.md

 Script to generate one report for each switch in a given Zabbix group, and show all ports that are without use for more than a time period.

+## arpMonitoring

+Script and Zabbix template using LLD to:
+ - Detect newly connected devices on the network.
+ - Have a history of which macs were used by which ips and vice versa.
+ - Detect if there are multiple ips associated to the same mac.
+ - Detect if there are multiple macs associated to the same ip address.
+ - Identify the active period on the network for each device.